equinor/geodetic-engine/README.md

 ### Overwriting rather than colliding

-By default a row that collides with one already in the database aborts the build, because a definition that changes underneath whoever is already using it is exactly the failure this tool exists to prevent. `--overwrite-existing` replaces it instead, which is what you want when re-importing a register whose definitions have been corrected upstream:
+Importers normally reuse existing objects; duplicate rows reaching the writer are rejected. `--overwrite-existing` explicitly updates eligible objects from the configured authorities, including dependent axes and steps.
+It is useful when re-importing a register whose definitions were corrected upstream:

 ```bash
 uv run geodetic-projdb build --output build/proj.db --append --overwrite-existing
 ```

-This cannot reach another authority's rows even when set.
-The per-row authority guard runs first, and every object table is keyed on `(auth_name, code)`, so a replacement can only ever land on a row one of the build's own configured authorities already owns.
-An EPSG or PROJ definition is still unreachable.
+Objects present in the configured base database cannot be replaced, even when their authority is configured for import.
+The authority guard also prevents updates to other authorities' objects.
+Use a fresh official base when updating objects from an earlier enriched output.

 ## Talking to a Georepository instance directly